 Nem chua (fermented pork roll)

-The last one in this list of top 9 must-try street food in Vietnam 7-day itinerary is nem chua (fermented pork roll).
-This snack appears in all three regions of Vietnam, but the taste and the appearance of nem chua in each region are not similar.
+The last one in this list of top 9 must-try street foods in Vietnam 7 day itinerary is nem chua.
+This snack appears in all three regions of Vietnam.
+However, the taste and the appearance of nem chua in each region are not similar.

-Last but not least, the Vietanm 7 day itinerary might be not enough for you to taste all of the street foods listed, you are recommended to try at least 3 of the most popular such as Pho, Buncha and Banh cuon.
+Last but not least, the Vietnam itinerary 7 days might be not enough for you to taste all of the street foods listed, you are recommended to try at least 3 of the most popular such as Pho, Bun cha and Banh cuon.
 Since then you will know how good the street food is in particular and how diverse Vietnamese culture is in general.